WATER QUALITY OR

 How many water violations does Rockaway Beach have?

-Rockaway Beach has 1 total EPA violation across 1 water system.
-1 of 1 ZIP codes have at least one violation.
+Rockaway Beach has 1 total EPA violation across 2 water systems.
+1 of 1 ZIP code has at least one violation.

 How many water systems serve Rockaway Beach?

-Rockaway Beach is served by 1 public water system supplying drinking water across 1 ZIP codes.
-Water quality can vary between systems — check your specific ZIP code for localized data.
+Rockaway Beach is served by 2 public water systems supplying drinking water across 1 ZIP code.
+Water quality can vary between systems - check your specific ZIP code for localized data.

 Your Water is Safe - Here's How to Keep It That Way